Home care consultant in Texas with 17+ years of experience

 Once you choose a model, the next step is setting up your business legally.
 Most home care agencies register as a limited liability company (LLC) to protect personal assets.

 Licensing is one of the most important steps when starting a home care agency in Texas.
-Licensing and oversight are handled by the Texas Health and Human Services Commission.
+Licensing and oversight are handled by the Texas Health and Human Services Commission (HHSC).

 Operating legally in Texas requires ongoing compliance with state rules.
 Agencies must maintain accurate client records, follow caregiver supervision requirements, and protect client rights at all times.